Skparab1/javascript-inkball/README.md

 - The video game inkball in javascript

-- drawing and ball moving works
+- drawing and ball moving works well

 latest commit will likely be unstable.